 There are several different routes to an architectural degree at the University level.
 Our school offers both a pre-professional Architectural Design major, which follow the 2+2+2 model leading to a M. Arch (Master of Architecture) and a liberal studies Architecture major, which allows students to focus on an area of concentration within the study of architecture.
 In both programs, the first year students take university general education requirements (can be done at the community college level or another 4 year school).
 In their second year, at the sophomore level, they complete their general education requirements and take a series of pre-requisites to upper-level major courses, including drawing classes and architectural history classes.
 At the end of the sophomore year they apply to be accepted into one of the undergraduate majors.

-Are there any pre-requisite courses to apply to the Architectural Design and Architecture majors?
+Are there any pre-requisite courses to apply to the Architectural Design and Architectural Studies majors?

-Download Curriculum for Bachelor of Arts in Architecture or Architectural Design below:
+Download Curriculum for Bachelor of Arts in Architectural Studies or Architectural Design below:

 How can I take these courses if I am still enrolled in a Washington State Community College OR trying to transfer from another 2 or 4-year college?

-Both the Architectural and Architectural Design majors require:
+Both the Architectural Studies and Architectural Design majors require:

 *The Architectural Design major also requires ARCH 201-Design and Representation II (Winter Qtr)